MatthiasSchinacher/MS_DRLND_Continuous_Control/README.md

     - replay_batchsize: number of transitions to sample per optimizing step
     - replay_steps: simulation-steps between  each optimization run
     - optimizer_steps: no. of batch optimization-steps  per optimization run
-    - learning_rate: the learning rate
+    - learning_rate: the learning rate for the actor optimizer
+    - learning_rate_c: the learning rate for the critic optimizer
     - gamma: DPPG gamma factor
-    - tau: tau (soft target update)
+    - grad_norm_clip: grad-norm clipping treshold for the critic (smaller 0.0 means no clipping)
-    - replay prioritization
+    - prio_replay:  whether to use priority replay (flag)
-        - reward_gamma: reward- gamma discount factor
-        - reward_offset: importance offset
-        - no_reward_rm_prob: probability for transition with zero- reward to enter replay- memory
-    - sample action noise
+    - tau: tau (soft target update)    - sample action noise
         - epsilon_start: start value for epsilon
         - epsilon_delta: value to subtract from epsilo  for each optimization step
         - epsilon_min: minimum/ final value for epsilon